No one wants to deal with pesky neighbours and nosy passersby when trying to relax in their own backyard, right?

 Take up a DIY project, and build a fence from old pallets.

 And you can see loads more ideas for using DIY pallet right here.

 Add a gate to your fence or Gabion wall using black horizontal slats.
 This style works especially well on driveway gates.

 27. Privacy hedging

-Hedges are evergreen screening agents.
+Evergreen hedges are excellent garden boundary options.
 They give you a sophisticated look and act as a natural privacy screen.

 28. Woven willow twigs

 Fences made out of woven willow twigs are durable and elegant.
 Garden willow screening is also great for adding to the feel of a magical fairy garden.

 For people who want plenty of light and a bit of privacy for their own corner, vertical planks are just the thing and they offer a great, natural alternative to metal garden screening.

 Stripes have a way of elongating a small garden.
 A screen made with horizontal panels can visually help enlarge your space.